chrisant996/dirx/README.md

 The following color parameters are allowed.
 Note that the color parameters are just sent to the terminal, and it is the terminal's responsibility to draw them properly.
 Some parameters might not work in all terminal programs.

+Run `dirx -? colorsamples` to display a chart of the 8-bit color codes and the available styles.

 #### Styles:
 Code | Description | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Code | Description
 -|-|-|-|-